miguelvitta/miguelvitta/README.md

 # About Me:
-My name is Miguel Vitta and I am in the midst of a career transition, aiming to turn my passion for programming from a hobby into a full-time profession.
-My goal is to become a Full-Stack Developer.
+My name is Miguel Vitta, and I am currently transitioning my passion for programming from a hobby into a full-time career, with the goal of becoming a Full-Stack Developer. <br> <br>

-I am on the first period of the Computer Science graduation,and I am really enjoying learning all the base of algorithms and logic, as well as the basics of circuits and the theory on the Engineering of Software and I love learning it in C.
+I am in the first period of my Computer Science degree and thoroughly enjoy learning the foundational aspects of algorithms, logic, circuits, and Software Engineering theory, especially in C.<br> <br>

-I am also studying outside the university curriculum, currently focusing on the base of Logic and the fundamentals.
-I did learn how to create basic sites, with HTML, CSS and a little of JavaScript and PHP, and also know the basics on APIs with Node.js. <br> <br>
+Outside of my university studies, I am furthering my knowledge by focusing on the fundamentals of logic and programming.
+I've already learned how to create basic websites using HTML, CSS, and a bit of JavaScript and PHP, and I have a foundational understanding of APIs with Node.js.<br> <br>

-I am deeply committed to learning not only the technologies I have already started but also exploring new ones.
-I also enjoy other facets of technology, and use Linux and know the basics of terminal and scripting, as well as making my own home server using a old computer. <br> <br>
+I am deeply committed to continuously expanding my skills, exploring both the technologies I'm already familiar with and new ones.
+I'm also passionate about other facets of technology—I use Linux, understand the basics of terminal commands and scripting, and have even set up my own home server using an old computer. <br> <br>

-In addition to my professional pursuits, I am a person of quiet habits who values spending quality time with my wife and children during my free time. <br> <br>
+In my free time, I enjoy quiet moments with my wife and children, balancing my professional pursuits with quality family time. <br> <br>

 ## 🌐 Socials: